 One of the major limitations of the online learning experience is a lack of communication with classmates and teachers, which can be frustrating.
 Moreover, studies show that social engagement and community components make students five times more engaged and 16 times more likely to finish the course.

 It’s a familiar situation: you need to embark on a large project, and you don’t know where to start.
 But once you break it down into smaller tasks, it becomes more approachable and doable in your eyes.
 The same thing is true of education: too massive and complicated modules can scare students away from the course.

 9. Poor Student Support

 When a roadblock gets in the way of a student in a traditional classroom, they can ask a teacher or discuss it with their peers.
-In online education, students can feel isolated without these opportunities, which is why they tend to give up when things get complicated.
+In online education, students can feel isolated without these opportunities, so they tend to give up when things get complicated.

 10. The Information Is Far From Real Life

-When information students learn gets too abstract and they can’t relate it to their life, it’s easy to lose interest in the topic or the entire course.
+When information students learn gets too abstract and can’t relate it to their lives, it’s easy to lose interest in the topic or the entire course.